The health sector should acknowledge the needs of separated dads, writes CEO of Parents Beyond Breakup, Pete Nicholls.

 A History Of Inaction

 On one level, nothing has really changed.
 It’s difficult to point to any specific actions that took place for separated dads as a result of the 2010 Male Health Policy.
 There was funding to promote the role of Aboriginal and Torres Strait Islander fathers in the first three years of the policy, but no sustained focus on fathers in general or separated dads in particular.

 It could be argued that the Men’s Health Strategy is not the best place to address the issues that separated dads face.
 But the reality is, the Government hasn’t created any other strategy, policy or framework to support separated dads.

-So even though we knew the relationships between men’s health and separated dads was on the rocks, opening up the new Men’s Health Strategy and realizing separated dads had been kicked out, made me feel like a dad returning home from work to find his partner had changed the locks!
+So even though we knew the relationships between men’s health and separated dads was on the rocks, opening up the new Men’s Health Strategy and realising separated dads had been kicked out, made me feel like a dad returning home from work to find his partner had changed the locks!

 So is it really over?
 Should we start seeing other strategies or can we still save the relationship for the sake of the children?

 I think we can and more importantly I think we should which is why I've outlined 5 ways the strategy could focus on separated dads here.